 I added some chopped maraschino cherries and juice, and subbed the vanilla extract for almond extract, because cherries and almond together make this girl very happy.
 The cherry juice gives them a pretty soft pink hue.

-Before I tried these, I had this idea that I would fancify them even more by putting a chocolate glaze on top.
+Before I experimented with these cherry almond sugar cookies, I had this idea that I would fancify them even more by putting a chocolate glaze on top.
 Sounds good, right?
-Well.
-I never believed I would ever speak or write the words I am about to say.
+Well… I never believed I would ever speak or write the words I am about to say.
 But here we go.

 It turns out that sometimes chocolate is…unnecessary.
 Even…too much.